DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 0. [Subject Mark]
 0. [A2L Pass]

+**First ensure that the BannerID column is formatted as text in Excel – if not ensure that the whole column is formatted as text and resave the file before proceeding.**

 The imported table in SQL Server will take the name of the worksheet so something succinct like `A2L_Passlist` would be best – the holding table is named `A2L_Passlist$`